StanfordBioinformatics/loom/doc/templates.rst

 *simplest example, a.k.a. hello world*

-This example illustrates the minimal set of features in a Loom template: command, runtime environment (defined by a docker image), and declarations of inputs and outputs.
+This example illustrates the minimal set of features in a Loom template: name, command, environment (defined by a docker image), and input/output definitions.

 We use the optional "data" field on the inputs to assign default values.